General-relativistic and non-ideal radiative cooling in neutron star magnetospheres: Synchrotron-induced coherent emission in realistic magnetospheric configurations

 The ring formation time is then defined as the time such that the ring radius $p_R$ reaches its maximum value.
 For the Maxwell-Jüttner distribution, in the global laboratory (or fiducial) frame, this quantity is determined by:

 which differs from its Maxwell-Boltzmann counterpart only by a factor of $mc/p_{th}$.
+This is due to the fact that, for the same $p_{th}$, the Maxwell-Jüttner distribution possesses more energetic particles than the Maxwell-Boltzmann, on average, causing the ring to form faster.
 Even though equation (\ref{eq:tRMJ}) was derived for ring-shaped distributions in uniform magnetic fields, we note that the spiral-shaped MDFs studied in Section \ref{subsec:spirals} still develop inverted Landau populations, $\partial f / \partial p_\perp > 0$, in timescales of the same order of magnitude of $t_R$ \citep{franciscothesis}, and we therefore still use it to identify the relevant timescale of our simulations.

 The radiation reaction cooling process of a plasma can therefore be characterized from this quantity.
 For $t < t_R$, the bunching region of the momentum distribution function expands outwards in momentum space, and the ring radius achieves its maximum value at $t=t_R$, while the distribution keeps contracting as a whole.
 From then on, the ring radius starts to decrease, leading to an accelerated increase of $\partial f / \partial p_\perp$.
 At later times, $t > t_R$, the plasma has radiated most of its energy, and its momentum distribution has a very high gradient, thereby fulfilling the necessary conditions for the efficient emission of coherent radiation via the electron cyclotron maser instability \citep{pabloECMIrings}.